What’s a Systematic Internaliser (SI)?

 2.25% of EU’s total turnover

-*liquid market is defined in Article 2(1)(17)(b) of Regulation (EU) No 600/2014
+*Liquid Market is defined in Article 2(1)(17)(b) of Regulation (EU) No 600/2014

-ABC Broking has the ‘dealing on own account’ authorisation on their licence and deals on their own account.
+Example 1 ABC Broking has the ‘dealing on own account’ authorisation on their licence and deals on their own account.

 ConditionsMeet Criteria?